-Elizabeth Leisy Stosich joined the Fordham University faculty of the Educational Leadership, Administration, and Policy Division in 2017.
+Elizabeth Leisy Stosich joined the faculty of Fordham University in 2017.
+She is an Assistant Professor in the Division of Educational Leadership, Administration, and Policy.
 Previously she was a Research and Policy Fellow at the Stanford Center for Opportunity Policy in Education (SCOPE).
 She began her career in education as an elementary school teacher in Oakland, CA.

 She draws on perspectives in education, organizational theory, and sociology to understand how organizational and social contexts influence the relationship between policy and the practice of leaders and teachers in public schools.
 She aims to identify how state, district, school, and teacher leaders can improve the equity and quality of educational opportunities for all students, with particular attention to historically underserved children.
 Her research interests include education policy, school and district leadership, school improvement, and teachers’ professional learning.
 She uses interview, observational, case-study, and survey methods.
 Previously, Elizabeth taught elementary school in Oakland, CA.